-Subsequent to March 31, 2016, Fortress's senior living management subsidiary (Blue Harbor) entered into an agreement to manage a senior living property which is owned by a third party.
-Under this agreement, Fortress generally will receive management fees equal to 5.0% of revenues (as defined in the agreement) and reimbursement of certain expenses, including the compensation expense of all on-site employees.
-Fortress may also earn an incentive fee upon sale of the property to a third party.
+During the nine months ended September 30, 2016, Fortress's senior living management subsidiary (Blue Harbor) entered into agreements to manage two senior living properties which are each owned by a third party.
+Under these agreements, Fortress generally will receive management fees based on a percentage of revenues (as defined in the agreement) and reimbursement of certain expenses, including the compensation expense of all on-site employees.
+For one of the agreements, Fortress may also earn an incentive fee upon sale of the property to a third party.